 3. Do Compute/Fourier map from the General tab window.
 The map will be computed via fast Fourier techniques and is very fast.
 A few lines summarizing the map is printed on the console, the structure plot may show a single green dot somewhere (it could be hidden beneath an atom!), this is the highest point in the map.

 4. Go to the Draw Options tab and adjust the Contour level slider until something appears on the map.
-You can also reduce the Map radius and shift the View Point (use right mouse button) to help clarify the view.
-Note that the map continues to show the density around the View Point even if it is outside the unit cell box.
+You can also reduce the Map radius to help clarify the view.

-What is drawn here are green (& red for negative) dots whose size are proportional to the electron density.
-There are peaks that might be H-atom positions as well as features that suggest O-atoms out of position.
-Recall that the refinement was just done without any H-atoms on the oxygen atoms; it will make the best fit compensating for the missing H-atoms by displacing the O atoms in the direction of the missing H-atoms.
-To add the OH atoms do the following:
+What is drawn here are green dots whose size are proportional to the electron density.
+There are peaks that might be H-atom positions as well as features that suggest C & O-atoms out of position.
+Recall that the refinement was just done without any H-atoms; it will make the best fit compensating for the missing H-atoms by displacing the C & O atoms in the direction of the missing H-atoms.

-Do the set of Calculate/Refine, Edit/Update H atoms at least twice to finish this stage in the structure analysis; end with a Calculate/Refine.
-My Rwp was ~8.14% with all the H-atoms included (but not refined).
+Do a Calculate/Refine to finish this stage in the structure analysis.
+My Rwp was ~8.02% with all the H-atoms included (but not refined).
 The fit looks pretty good

-Looking at the fit, there may be room for improvement.
+Looking at the fit, there may be room for improvement and we’d like to refine the H-atom positions.
 First we need to change the profile model to include crystallite size and mustrain broadening.
 Go to Instrument Parameters, set X and Y to zero and uncheck the Refine flags for them.

 Next go to Phases/sucrose and look at the Data tab; make sure the Show box is checked.
 Check the boxes for both Cryst. size and microstrain.

 Next select Generalized for the Mustrain model; this is the Stephens phenomenological model for microstrain which has 9 terms for monoclinic structures.
-Check all the boxes for it and press Reset.
-This will convert the isotropic strain value to the equivalent generalized values.
+Check all the boxes for it.

 Do a Calculate/Refine; the Rwp will start out high but should converge lower than where it was before this change.
 I got 7.65% and the Data tab looked like.
 If you check the Mustrain button in the Select plot type box, you will see the interesting mustrain surface plot for ground sucrose.